isamplesorg/vocabularyTemplate/docs/earthenv_material_extension_rock_sediment.md

 size grading. (based on LeMaitre et al. 2002; Murawski and Meyer 1998).
 - synonym: volcaniclastic rock
+- Rock consists of more than 50 percent particles of indeterminate pyroclastic or epiclastic origin and less than 75 percent particles of clearly pyroclastic origin. commonly the rock is laminated or exhibits size grading. (based on LeMaitre et al. 2002; Murawski and Meyer 1998).

 - **Source:**
 LeMaitre et al. 2002; Murawski and Meyer 1998